As technology has advanced and new industries have emerged over the years, the way laboratories are designed and built has changed as well.

 Durability

-Wood - While wood looks attractive, it doesn’t take the wear and tear as well as steel does.
-It shows every scratch, chip, dent and discoloration of the finish.
+Wood: While wood looks attractive, a wood frame and surface don’t take the wear and tear as well as steel does.
+Traditional wood shows every scratch, chip, dent and discoloration of the finish.
 In addition, liquid damage is a concern, especially if you have a wet lab.
 Mold thrives where there is moisture, humidity and little ventilation.
-When the interior of a lab cabinet becomes wet and the dampness lingers, mold can develop, particularly around water pipes and sinks.
+The same happens in wood buildings when they aren’t properly insulated and protected.
+When the interior of a lab cabinet becomes wet and the dampness lingers, mold can develop, particularly around water pipes and science lab sinks.

 Cleanliness

-Steel - Powder coating is one of the most durable protective coatings available for metal surfaces, and proper care will help prolong the finish.
+Steel: Powder coating is one of the most durable protective coatings available for metal surfaces, and proper care will help prolong the finish.
 Cleaning harmful chemicals and surface contaminants off as soon as possible will prevent damage to the finish.
 Warm water and soap is recommended, but most commercial cleaners can also be used.
-It is recommended that Acetone, mineral spirits or lacquer thinners be used, as they could compromise the finish.
-Mopping around steel bases is not an issue.
+It is recommended that Acetone, mineral spirits or lacquer thinners not be used, as they could compromise the finish.
+Mopping floors around steel bases is not an issue.

 Flammability